YashikaAnand181/DockerDemo/README.md

 # DockerDemo
-This is to deploy my file on AWS using docker
+Use this repo to deploy KBC game application on docker